Astronomia nova: Structure and summary

 In English, the full title of his work is the New Astronomy, Based upon Causes, or Celestial Physics, Treated by Means of Commentaries on the Motions of the Star Mars, from the Observations of Tycho Brahe, Gent.
-For over 650 pages, Kepler walks his readers, step by step, through his process of discovery.
+For over 650 pages (in the English translation), Kepler walks his readers, step by step, through his process of discovery.
+The work is divided into 5 parts, and contains a total of 70 chapters.